Pudderz/SpaceWebsite/README.md

 ### Issues I had and changes I made

 #### Tainted canvas (blobbed images)
 At the start I wanted the option to be able to download these images offline.
-However I quickly learnt that due to the canvas being tainted (allow header origin not set) from another origin that I could not do this so instead the indexedDB stores the infomration and the image Urls to display on
+However I quickly learnt that due to the canvas being tainted because of there being no Access-Control-Allow-Origin header sent from the NASA API configured to permit cross-origin access to the image files.
+This stopped me from doing this so instead I just used the indexedDB objectstores for storing information and the image Urls to display the gallery with.

 #### SVG Image animation
 I originaly used SVG animation for a menu button using anime.js, however I found it wasn't needed and did not fit with the page design and content.